 In English, there is a term called “onomatopoeia” which is a word that imitates a sound it describes.
 Some examples are “zoom” for a motorcycle, “beep-beep” for a car horn, and “moo” for a cow.
-You can study Korean onomatopoeia (의성어) as well.
+Here’s where you can learn about the Korean onomatopoeia (의성어 | uiseongeo) words.

-The cool thing is that Korean takes this concept a step further with the concept of “mimetic” words (의태어).
+The cool thing is that Korean takes this concept a step further with the concept of “mimetic” words (의태어 | uitaeeo).
 Mimetic words are similar to onomatopoeia, except they are describing a movement instead of just a sound.
 An easy way to think about this concept is to imagine a street mime.
-The mime is stuck in a box, but can’t get out.
-He can’t speak.
-Instead, he must silently demonstrate his motions.
-The mimetic words would help describe his motions.

 In English, we don’t use onomatopoeia in quite the same way as Koreans do.
 If someone said, “Yesterday a bunch of motorcycles rode by my house vroom-vroom really loudly”, you might think it was a little strange.

 However, using mimetic words in Korean is much different.
 They are seen as very rich, descriptive, and colorful words that help paint a picture of what is really happening.
 Koreans learning English say that they have a hard time explaining themselves sometimes because these words don’t have a direct translation in English.

 Incorporating mimetic words into your vocabulary as you learn Korean will make your descriptions much more powerful.
 The words below are in Hangeul, the Korean alphabet.
 It’s a big advantage to know how to read it if you don’t already!

 Quite a fun concept, isn’t it?
 Well, let’s get to it!